Harlingen Collegiate High School: Academic rankings

-For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency (TEA).
-Harlingen Early College High School received five Distinction Designations: Academic Achievement in ELA/Reading, Science, Social Studies, Top 25% Comparative Academic Growth, and Postsecondary Readiness.
-98% of students passed all subjects on the STAAR tests.
+For the 2024-2025 school year, the school was given an "A" by the Texas Education Agency (TEA).
+Harlingen Early College High School received six Distinction Designations: Academic Achievement in ELA/Reading, Mathematics, Science, Social Studies; Top 25% Comparative Closing the Gaps; and Postsecondary Readiness.
+99% of students passed all subjects on the STAAR tests.

 US News Best High School 2019 rankings gave Harlingen ECHS an overall score of 89.31/100, ranking it as the #1 high school in Harlingen, #173 in Texas, and #1,843 in the US.

 In 2015, Newsweeks America's Top High Schools ranking placed ECHS at #84 on the "Beating the Odds" list.
 Newsweek only selects up to 500 US high schools based on their efforts in preparing their students for college while also overcoming the obstacles posed by students at an economic disadvantage.
 Harlingen ECHS received high marks for all three categories: college readiness (87.3%), graduation rate (100%), and college bound (96.7%).

-GreatSchools.org rated ECHS a 9 out of 10, and gave the school the 2019 College Success Award based on its success in preparing students for college.
+GreatSchools rated ECHS a 9 out of 10, and gave the school the 2019 College Success Award based on its success in preparing students for college.